drbonzo/event-tickets/docs/ADDITIONAL_FEATURES.md

-# Create Event with Ticket Types and Tickets
+# [DONE] Create Event with Ticket Types and Tickets

 This is a simple administration functionality that allows to create Event, and tickets with simple algorithm